christianalfoni/proxy-state-tree/README.md

 })
 const state = tree.get()

-tree.startPathsTracking()
+const trackId = tree.startPathsTracking()
 const foo = state.foo
 const bar = state.bar
-const paths = tree.stopPathsTracking()
+const paths = tree.clearPathsTracking(trackId)

 console.log(paths) // ['foo', 'bar']
 ```

 You would typically use this mechanism to track usage of state.
 For example rendering a component, calculating a a computed value etc. The returned paths array is stored for later usage.
 The paths structure is used internally by proxy-state-tree, but you can also consume it as a library author to for example showing components and what paths they depend on in a devtool.
 Nested paths uses dot notation, for example `['foo.bar']`.
+Path tracking can be nested, but they can not run at the same time.
+Meaning the nested tracking must finish before the outer tracker.

 ## Track mutations